-Management is responsible for the day-to-day management of risks the company faces, while the board, as a whole and through its committees, has responsibility for the oversight of risk management.
+Management is responsible for the day-to-day management of the company's risks, while the board, as a whole and through its committees, has responsibility for overseeing the company's management of risk.
 The board's role in the company's risk oversight process includes receiving regular reports from members of senior management on areas of material risk to the company, including operational, financial, legal, regulatory and strategic risks.
-These reports help the board understand the company's risk identification, risk management and risk mitigation strategies and processes.
+These reports provide insight on the material risks faced by the company, and help the board understand the company's risk management framework and risk mitigation strategies and processes.

 While the board has ultimate responsibility for oversight of the risk management process, various committees of the board assist the board in fulfilling its oversight responsibilities for certain areas of risk.
 The Audit Committee oversees risk management in the areas of financial reporting, internal controls and compliance with legal and regulatory requirements and reviews quarterly reports from the company's Corporate Compliance Committee.
-In addition, the Audit Committee assists the board in fulfilling its responsibility for oversight of the risk management process by reviewing periodic reports on the guidelines and policies governing the process by which the company assesses and manages its exposure to risk and discussing the company's major risk exposures and the steps management has taken to monitor and control such exposures.
+In addition, the Audit Committee assists the board in fulfilling its risk management oversight responsibilities by reviewing periodic reports on the company's overall risk management strategy, including guidelines and policies governing the process by which the company assesses and manages its exposure to risk and discussing the company's major risk exposures and the steps management has taken to monitor and control such exposures.
 The Compensation and Human Resources Committee assists the board in fulfilling its oversight responsibilities with respect to the management of risks arising from the company's compensation policies and programs.
 The Nominating and Corporate Governance Committee assists the board in fulfilling its oversight responsibilities with respect to the management of risks associated with board organization, membership and structure, succession planning for directors, and corporate governance.
 The Finance Committee assists the board in fulfilling its oversight responsibilities with respect to the management of risks associated with the company's power operations, capital projects, finance activities, credit and liquidity.